 Sailing from Portsmouth to the Isle of Wight there are three options.
 The foot passenger Hovertravel hovercraft from Southsea beach is quickest (and the world’s longest-running hovercraft service.)

-Wightlink ferries run two foot passenger catamarans from Portsmouth Harbour to Ryde, and a car ferry from Portsmouth to Fishbourne.
+Wightlink ferries run two foot passenger catamarans from Portsmouth Harbour (Gunwharf Quays) to Ryde, and a car ferry from Portsmouth to Fishbourne.

 Where can I go?